 The second novel key finding is that 6-, 8-, and 10-year-olds took longer to rotate stimuli when the direction of rotation of the monkey on the right hand side was incongruent with the potential direction of fall of the monkey on the left hand side.
-Thus, between 6 and 10 years of age children’s mental imagery performance varied with conceptual information concerning the effect of gravity on the monkey on the left.
+Thus, between 6 and 10 years of age children’s mental rotation performance varied with conceptual information concerning the effect of gravity on the monkey on the left.
 In contrast, adults’ response times of rotated stimuli did not differ with the congruency of the potential direction of fall, suggesting no effects of conceptual penetrability on mental rotation.

 This pattern of conceptual penetrability is in line with previous research on interference of motor processes on mental rotation (Frick et al., 2009; Funk et al., 2005).
 Taken together, the findings suggest that mental and motor processes become increasingly differentiated with increasing age.
 In line with this notion, current findings indicate that 6- and 10-year-olds,’ but not adults,’ mental rotation processes are cognitively penetrable.
 With increasing age, mental rotation processes not only become increasingly differentiated from motor processes (Frick et al., 2009; Funk et al., 2005) but also from top-down processes (current findings).
-This raises the possibility that mental imagery performance in childhood is supported both by sensorimotor processes and by conceptual processes.
+This raises the possibility that mental rotation performance in childhood is supported both by sensorimotor processes and by conceptual processes.
+However, it should be noted that the current findings examined kinetic mental rotation.
+Further research should investigate whether this also extends to visuo-spatial rotation of objects (see e.g., Kosslyn et al., 1998).
+Moreover, including a more balanced gender adult sample might be preferable since there are well documented advantages for males in mental rotation tasks (Collins & Kimura, 1997; Palermo, Iaria, & Guariglia, 2008; Voyer, Voyer, & Bryden, 1995) that may also elicit differences in cognitive penetrability.

-However, the question arises whether findings reflect top-down influences on mental imagery performance, or could be explained by bottom-up sensorimotor representations, that is, representational momentum (Freyd & Finke, 1984).
+The question further arises whether findings reflect top-down influences on mental rotation performance, or could be explained by bottom-up sensorimotor representations, that is, representational momentum (Freyd & Finke, 1984).
 The typical effect is that the anticipation of a moving stimulus’ end position is exaggerated in direction of the stimuli’s anticipated motion (Freyd & Finke, 1984).
 Representational momentum for moving stimuli is already present in 2-year-olds (Perry, Smith, & Hockema, 2008), and the effect is larger in 5-8-year-olds than in adults (Hubbard, Matzenbacher, & Davis, 1999).
 For static stimuli the effect of representational momentum is equally pronounced in 8-, 10-year-olds and adults (e.g., remembering a photograph of someone walking as further along) (Futterweit & Beilin, 1994).
 Given that the current findings revealed less of an effect in adults and differences between 10-year-olds and adults, the current data do not fit well with a representational momentum explanation.